ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 - : 'a -> 'a -> bool = <fun>
 ```

-Note the operator symbol for multiplication is ` * `, but can't be referred as `(*)`.
+> Note: the operator symbol for multiplication is ` * `, but can't be referred as `(*)`.
 This is because comments in OCaml are delimited by `(*` and `*)`.
 To resolve the parsing ambiguity, space characters must be inserted to get the multiplication function.
 ```ocaml
 # ( * );;
 - : int -> int -> int = <fun>
 ```

 Using operators as functions is convenient when combined with partial application.
-For instance, here is how to get the values which are greater or equal to 10 in a list of integers, using the function `List.filter` and an operator.
+For instance, here is how to get the values that are greater than or equal to 10 in a list of integers, using the function `List.filter` and an operator.
 ```ocaml
 # List.filter;;
 - : ('a -> bool) -> 'a list -> 'a list = <fun>